-MUSIC ENSEMBLES (MUL) (0.2-4.1-2)
+MUSIC ENSEMBLES (MUL) (0-4-2) PREREQUISITE: Instructor Permission.

 These courses provide opportunities for students to participate in a performing ensemble.
-Rehearsing and performing literature appropriate to the mission and goals of the group are emphasized.
-On completion, students should be able to effectively participate in performances presented by the ensemble.
+Emphasis is placed on rehearsing and performing literature appropriate to the mission and goals of the group.
+Upon completion, students should be able to effectively participate in performances presented by the ensemble.
 All ensembles may be repeated for credit.